Angus Ross (historian): Death and legacy

 Ross died on 24 May 2000, at the age of 89.

 The Angus Ross Prize is awarded annually by the Otago University Council, on the recommendation of the Pro-Vice-Chancellor (Humanities), to the best student in at least four 300-level history papers in the same year.
 The Reda Ross Prize in History is offered to the best student in first-year history at Otago.

 Labour deputy Prime Minister Sir Michael Cullen credited Ross with bringing him to New Zealand; Ross hired Cullen as a lecturer in 1971.
-On the other side of New Zealand's political divide, the National Party deputy Prime Minister Hugh Templeton credited Ross's teaching and support for securing him a Rhodes Scholarship.
+On the other side of New Zealand's political divide, the National Party Cabinet minister Hugh Templeton credited Ross's teaching and support for securing him a Rhodes Scholarship.